NorthOcean/Project-Iris/docs/Vertical/README.md

   }
   ```

-  Besides, all trajectories should be saved as the following `true_pos_.csv` format:
+  Besides, all trajectories should be saved in the following `true_pos_.csv` format:

   - Size of the matrix is 4 x numTrajectoryPoints
   - The first row contains all the frame numbers